-Tables, figures and illustrations should be identified with the word "Table", "Figure", or other appropriate descriptor, and include a title and/or caption.
-The title or caption must be included in the List of Tables and the List of Figures.
+Tables, figures, illustrations, and other such items should be identified with the word "Table", "Figure", or other appropriate descriptor, and include a title and/or caption.
+The title or caption must be included in the List of Tables, List of Figures, or other list.

-You must use a consistent format for titles and captions of tables, figures and illustrations throughout the thesis.
+You must use a consistent format for titles and captions of tables, figures, illustrations, and other such items throughout the thesis.

 - lettering in tables and figures should be at least 2 mm high to ensure that the information is easy to read

-- tables and figures must have titles or captions, and must be numbered
+- tables, figures, illustrations, and other such items must have titles or captions, and must be numbered

 - headings must be repeated on the second and subsequent pages of tables that split over two pages or more